-- Texas high school transcript - Texas college or university transcript
+- · Texas high school transcript

+- Texas college or university transcript

-- Permanent Texas Driver License (at least one-year-old) Generally, the license expiration date minus the date of enrollment should not exceed three years. - · Texas Voter Registration Card - · Texas vehicle registration - Bank statements or cancelled checks - Utility bill (electric, telephone, water or cable for the year preceding enrollment) - Federal income tax return for the previous year
+- Permanent Texas Driver License (at least one-year-old)

+Generally, the license expiration date minus the date of enrollment should not exceed three years.

+- Texas Voter Registration Card

+- Texas vehicle registration

+- Bank statements or cancelled checks
-3. Ownership of Residential Real Property

-Title to residential real property in Texas, tax statement and receipt (tax statement must be re-submitted annually) to verify 12 consecutive months of ownership immediately preceding the census date of the term in which the person enrolls; which must be a.
-Documents that evidence the organization in Texas is a partnership or corporation and reflect the ownership interest of the person or dependent's parent; and accompanied by at least one of the supporting documents listed above.

-- a. accomplished and maintained for at least12 months prior to the census date and - b. accompanied by at least one of the supporting documents listed above.
+- Utility bill (electric, telephone, water or cable for the year preceding enrollment) - Federal income tax return for the previous year - 3.
+Ownership of Residential Real Property Title to residential real property in Texas, tax statement and receipt (tax statement must be re-submitted annually) to verify 12 consecutive months of ownership immediately preceding the census date of the term in which the person enrolls; which must be - a. accomplished and maintained for at least 12 months prior to the census date and - b. accompanied by at least one of the supporting documents listed above.